 Hibiclens is not indicated as a treatment for skin infections.
 It has an antiseptic activity and a persistent effect against a wide range of microorganisms, and should be used as a skin cleanser to help reduce bacteria that potentially can cause disease.
-Hibiclens prevents skin infections, thereby reducing the risk of cross-infection.
+Hibiclens helps prevent skin infections, thereby reducing the risk of cross-infection.

 Yes.
 You do not need to discontinue use of Hibiclens if you are pregnant.
 Simply be sure to use as directed.

+Hibiclens should not be used as a skin cleanser to wash your face.
 Hibiclens should not be used as a patient preoperative preparation of the head or face.
 When using Hibiclens, be sure to keep out of the eyes, ears and mouth.
 Refer to Drug Facts label for full directions for use and indications.

 It is safe to use Hibiclens while taking other medications; however, some topical products, such as lotions, shampoos, and deodorants, may interfere with the binding of Hibiclens to the skin.2 If you have concerns, please check with your healthcare professional to determine if a topical medication is compatible with Hibiclens.